Maximise your visibility with ORCID

 Below are some tips for how you might wish to populate your ORCID profile to best display your achievements.

-Use the biography space at the top to summarise your career history and.
+Use the biography space at the top to summarise your career history.
 This space is also a great opportunity to highlight any ways, whether research-based or otherwise, in which you contribute to academic or other communities.

 Education and qualifications